 From September 2018, we are celebrating our fortieth year as an arts venue with a special autumn season of events named Festival at Forty.

 There is a small and dedicated team working behind the scenes to ensure you have a wonderful experience every time you visit.
-Sara Railson is the Arts Team Leader and looks after programming, Annie Smith is Lead Officer of Arts Operations, Jane Howard is Marketing and Communications Officer and our Technician is Nick Woods.
+Sara Railson is the Arts Team Leader and looks after programming, Annie Smith is Lead Officer of Arts Operations, Jane Howard is Marketing and Communications Officer, Rhiannon Barton is Arts Team Support Officer and our Technician is Nick Woods.
 We have a super team of box office staff and a friendly team of stewards led by Debi Johnson and Lou Wilson.